 Here are five of the big benefits of mind mapping:

-1. Aids problem solving
+1. Mind maps for aiding problem solving

 You can’t find the perfect solution without exploring all the options, right?

 It provides better clarity about any piece of information.
 This helps you brainstorm and map the relationships between the central idea and the different possible solutions.